SEARCH: Wednesday, September 08, 2010

 Consider this study from Columbia University:

-Healthy, but relatively out-of-shape women were entered into an 8-week interval training program.
+Healthy, but relatively out-of-shape women entered an 8-week interval training program.
 The group had an average age of 47.3 yrs, an average weight of 76.6 kg, and an average BMI of 27.2.
 Each session involved repeated bursts of jogging on a trampoline alternating with a "relaxation" phase where the subject actually sat down and rested until her HR had returned to baseline.

 During a typical session, 5 successive bursts of exercise were designed to produce heart rates of 117, 141, 146, 160, and 176 beats per minute, in that order.
 Each exercise burst lasted no longer than 60 seconds.
 The total time for each session took about 30-35 minutes.
 Subjects trained like this 3 times per week for 8 weeks.

 At the end of 8 weeks, the average VO2max increased 14.8%.
-Actually, this sounds a little more impressive than it really was because these subjects were not aerobically fit at the beginning of the study: VO2max averaged 24.8 ml/kg/min at the beginning of the study and increased to only 28.3 ml/kg/min after 8 weeks of training (Goldsmith RL, et al. 2002).
+Actually, this sounds a little more impressive than it really was because these subjects were not aerobically fit at the beginning of the study: VO2max averaged 25 ml/kg/min at the beginning of the study and increased to only 28 ml/kg/min after 8 weeks of training (Goldsmith RL, et al. 2002).

 QUESTIONS